-September Dohrmann is the COO of CEO Space International.
+September Dohrmann is the CEO of CEO Space International.
 Her role in the company encompasses rebranding, HR, office management, and finding external solutions for the company.
 CEO Space believes in cooperation among businesses; they seek to build a community that encourages and educates in conference settings.

 In this episode, she talks about the importance of building business relationships and how CEO Space aims to achieve that.
 We go into a deep dive on how business relationships help you grow and succeed as a business, even as your own business needs changes and you evolve.

 Today, we’re actually talking to one of my favorite people in the planet, September Dohrmann, the President and CEO of CEO Space International.
 Before I bring September on to the show, I do want to give a huge shout out to CEO Space as an organization because it’s where Tonya and I got our business start.
 If it wasn’t for what September and her husband Berny have built at CEO Space, I would still be over in Afghanistan or Iraq serving our country as a counterintelligence agent.
 But because of the network and education that they’ve built through CEO Space, we not only have one thriving business, we actually have two thriving businesses and are raising a budding entrepreneur who is, because of CEO Space, on her own venture, doing a best-selling book.
 For those of you that are starting off their own business, I highly recommend CEO Space because we would not be where we are in our own business without it.
 With that, I would like to welcome September Dohrmann to the show.
 September, thank you for joining us today.